Agustín Canalda

-Agustín Canalda (born 18 April 1977, in Buenos Aires) is an Argentine rugby union footballer.
+Agustín Canalda (born 18 April 1977 in Buenos Aires) is an Argentine rugby union footballer.
 He plays as a hooker.

-Canalda first team was Club Newman, where he had his first caps for Argentina U-19.
+Canalda's first team was Club Newman, where he had his first caps for Argentina U-19.
 He had 6 caps for the "Pumas", from 1999 to 2001, without scoring.
 Canalda was selected for the 1999 Rugby World Cup finals, where he played once.